trigaten/Learn_Prompting/docs/basic_applications/coding_assistance.md

 // highlight-end
 ```

 Note that we asked the bot to "act like a _senior_ developer" to optimize the script.
 You can also dictate that it have a certain area of expertise (e.g., sorting algorithms) or number of years of experience.
-Alternatively, if you have a script that seems overly complicated, you can ask ChatGPT to write that script "as a _very junior_ developer."
+Alternatively, if you have a script that seems overly complicated, you can ask the bot to write that script "as a _very junior_ developer."

 ## Translating Between Programming Languages

-A very useful feature ChatGPT offers is the ability to port programs from one language to another.
+A very useful feature AI chatbots offer is the ability to port programs from one language to another.
 A typical use for this might be upgrading code in an older language to a more modern one:

 ```text
 Act like an experienced developer with knowledge of both COBOL and Python.
 Please convert this COBOL program to Python: